openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 During component registration a [virtualenv](http://virtualenv.pypa.io) is created for each component.
 The virtualenv has access to the built-in Python libraries, but does not have access to any third party packages that might be installed on the system.
-When creating the virtualenv for a setuptools-based component the only packages that get installed are the component itself and any dependencies specified in the setup.py file (including their transitive dependencies).
+When creating the virtualenv for a setuptools-based component the only packages that get installed are the component itself and any dependencies specified in the setup.cfg file (including their transitive dependencies).
 When creating the virtualenv for a basic Python component the only package that gets installed is `mpf_component_api`. `mpf_component_api` is the package containing the job classes (e.g. [`mpf_component_api.ImageJob`](#mpf_component_apiimagejob),